 Identifying your customer touchpoints enables you to have a better understanding of what your customers are feeling at each stage of their buying process with your company and through different mediums and channels.

-It gives you insights on what customers expect and how you can exceed those expectations in order to create “WOW Moments”.
+It gives you insights into what customers expect and how you can exceed those expectations in order to create “WOW Moments”.
 Once you have identified key points where your customers connect with you, you will be better placed to create enhanced experiences for them and devise effective marketing strategies.

 How identifying touchpoints help to improve omnichannel consumer experience: